 7. Social Media

-We use shariff buttons from the social networks Facebook, Instagram, Pinterest and YouTube on our website.
+We use Shariff buttons from the social networks Facebook, Instagram, Pinterest, and YouTube on our website.
 The buttons are simple HTML links.
 We proceed within the framework of the Shariff solution.
 With the Shariff solution, a script retrieves how often, for example, the share button on a page has been clicked: For this purpose, the script contacts the social network via the programming interfaces and retrieves the numbers.
 Your personal data is not transmitted in this process.
-Instead of your IP address, only our server address is transmitted to Facebook, Google and Twitter.
-You are only directly connected to Facebook, Google or Twitter when you become active.
-Before that, the social networks cannot collect any data about you.
+Instead of your IP address, only our server address is transmitted to Facebook, Google, and Twitter.
+You are only directly connected to Facebook, Google, or Twitter when you become active.
+Before that, social networks cannot collect any data about you.
 As long as you do not press a link to share content, you remain invisible to the networks.
 If you click on the link, the duty to inform about the data collection and processing no longer lies with us, but with the operator of the social network.

 8. Data subjects’ rights